Sadeq Sayeed: After Nomura : 2010 till date

-He currently serves as the Chairman of a London-based hedge fund firm – Metage Capital Limited.
+He is the chairman of a London-based hedge fund firm – Metage Capital Limited.

 He sits on the board of JS Investments Ltd, and Silk Bank Limited.

+In 2021, Sadeq was convicted for a playing in Banca Monte dei Paschi di Siena accounts scandal.
 On 6 May 2022, Sadeq was fully acquitted by the Court of Appeal in Milan of charges that had been brought against him and Nomura, relating to a transaction between Nomura and Banca Monte dei Paschi di Siena SpA executed in 2009.